Information in AdS/QCD: mass spectroscopy of isovector mesons: Mass spectroscopy of isovector mesons from DCE

 Linear Regge trajectories illustrate the proportionality between the radial excitation level of light-flavor mesons and the square of their mass spectrum.
 However, it does not hold necessarily, when heavy quarks constituents are taken into account.
 The DCE of isovector meson families can be also realized as a function of mass spectra of the isovector meson resonances.
 In this way, the second type of DCE Regge trajectories regard the experimentally detected mass spectra of the $\Upupsilon$, $\psi$, $\omega$, and $\phi$ meson $S$-wave resonances \cite{pdg}.
 In fact, having the DCE of all states in the four isovector meson families in Tables \ref{scalarmasses5} -- \ref{scalarmasses8}, we can also plot the DCE as a function of the mass of each resonance, available in Tables \ref{scalarmasses1} -- \ref{scalarmasses4}.
-The results are shown in Figs. \ref{cem11} -- \ref{cem14}, respectively, whose interpolation method generates the second type of DCE Regge trajectories in Eqs. (\ref{itq11} -- \ref{itq14}).
+The results are shown in Figs. \ref{cem11} -- \ref{cem14}, respectively, whose interpolation method generates the second type of DCE Regge trajectories in Eqs. (\ref{itq11}) -- (\ref{itq14}).
+These equations are the second type of DCE Regge trajectories, respectively, for the $\Upupsilon$, $\psi$, $\omega$, and $\phi$ isovector meson families.